Lalkamal Bhowmick

-Lalkamal Bhowmick (born 2 January 1987 in Kolkata) is an Indian professional football manager and former player who is the head coach of I-League 2 and Calcutta Football League club United SC.
+Lalkamal Bhowmick, also spelled Lal Kamlal, (born 2 January 1987 in Kolkata) is an Indian professional football manager and former player who is the head coach of I-League 2 and Calcutta Football League club United SC.

 Career

 He joined SAIL Football Academy in Bokaro and was there for four years, before joining Eveready (Chirag United) and then Mohun Bagan.

 He spent four seasons at Mohun Bagan.
 He was voted the best young player of the Year for the 2007 I-League season for his excellent performances for Bagan.
 In December 2008 he scored in the group stage of the Federation Cup, and Mohun Bagan went on to win the tournament.

 As of September 2012 he was playing for Prayag United in the I-League.